Want to work with a full-stack software developer? Not before you know everything about the techies who call themselves full-stackers.

 Delegate Everything Technical

 Firstly, you get a reliable person who is capable of taking care of everything technical.
 So if you have little to no software knowledge, you can delegate it to the developer and focus on what you do best.
+When hiring software engineers it’s important to conduct SQL test for developers, ensuring that they have the right skills and knowledge needed for the job.
 At the end of the day, you can be sure that the technical side of things will get done.

 Make the Team Flexible

-When building a software development team, you’d want your team to be flexible.
-Flexible enough to adapt to changing requirements.
-So today, you might be integrating a chatbot on your front end and later decide to integrate smart contracts on blockchain at your back end.
-Thus, your team must be equally skilled to work on both the front and back end.
+When building a software development team, you want your team to be flexible—flexible enough to adapt to changing requirements.
+So, you might be integrating a chatbot on your front-end and later decide to integrate smart contracts on blockchain at your back-end.
+Thus, your team must be equally skilled to work on both the front and back-end.
 A full-stack developer brings that expertise to the team.

 Cost-Effectiveness

-Full-stack developers usually don’t come for cheap.
-This is because of the skillset and expertise across multiple domains they possess.
-But when you take the price of a front-end and back-end developer separately and compare it with a full-stack developer, you’ll realize you’re spending less to get the job done.
+Full-stack developers typically don’t come for cheap.
+This is because of the skillset and expertise they possess across multiple domains.
+However, if you consider what it costs to hire front-end and back-end developers separately as compared to hiring one full-stack developer, you may spend less to get the job done.

 Browse 500+ Dev Teams Available for Hire

-Good full-stack engineers possess almost a decade of experience working across hundreds of different projects.
-So you should expect to write a fat paycheck.
-But the main factor that determines the cost of hiring a full-stack developer is location.
-In this age of distributed teams, you can hire a developer from literally anywhere in the world.
+Proficient full-stack engineers possess almost a decade’s worth of experience working across hundreds of different projects.
+However, the main factor that determines the cost of hiring a full-stack developer is location.
+In this age of distributed teams, you can hire a developer from anywhere in the world.

 Typically, developers from countries like the US, UK, Canada, Australia, and other first-world countries cost more.
-You should expect to pay around $12,000 per month.
+So, you should expect to pay around $12,000 per month.

-But full-stack developers from developing or under-developing countries can work for $3,000-$5,000 per month.
+However, full-stack developers from developing or under-developing countries often work for as little as $3,000–$5,000 per month.

 Experience also matters.
-A 10-year experienced full-stack engineer in Ukraine might charge the same as a full-stack engineer with two years of experience in Canada.
+For example, a full-stack engineer with 10 years of experience in Ukraine might charge the same as a full-stack engineer with two years of experience in Canada.

 North and South America

-No need to mention that developers who work and live in North America earn the highest salaries compared to others.
-According to Indeed, the average salary of a full-stack developer in the US is around $119,828.
+Developers who work and live in North America earn the highest salaries compared to others.
+According to Indeed, the average salary of a full-stack developer in the US is around $120,000.

 However, countries of South America have much more affordable prices due to lower costs of living.
 For example, in Mexico, the average yearly salary of a full-stack developer is $74,000.